RaspberryPiFoundation/webdev-curriculum/en-GB/linked-rooms/index.md

   </iframe>
 </div>

-+ Run the trinket and you should find yourself in the Hall:
++ The trinket should autorun and you will find yourself in the Hall:

 	![screenshot](images/rooms-hall-start.png)

 + Look at the list of file tabs for this trinket.
 Can you see `tvroom.html`?
+Click on it.

 	![screenshot](images/rooms-tvroom-html.png)

 	This is another html file in the same project.

-	It also has its own linked `tvroom.css` style file.

-+ To get to `tvroom.html` you need to add a link in `index.html`
++ To get to `tvroom.html` you need to add a link in `index.html`.

+	Add the highlighted code inside the `<div>` with the class `room`:

 	![screenshot](images/rooms-link-tvroom.png)

-	Test your trinket by clicking on the __TV Room__ link to see the `tvroom.html` webpage:
++ Test your trinket by clicking on the __TV Room__ link to see the `tvroom.html` webpage.

+	Note that `tvroom.html` also has its own `tvroom.css` style file which defines the layout for this page.

 	![screenshot](images/rooms-tvroom-unstyled.png)

 ##Challenge: Add another link {.challenge}

-Add a link to the `tvroom.html` webpage to get you back to the Hall webpage which is called `index.html`.
+Add an `<a>` link to the `tvroom.html` webpage to get you back to the Hall webpage which is called `index.html`.
+The link text should be 'Hall'.

-The TV Room webpage should have a clickable link like this:
+The TV Room webpage should then have a clickable link like this:

 ![screenshot](images/rooms-hall-link.png)

+Make sure you test your code.
+You should be able to move from the Hall to the TV Room and back again by clicking on links.

 ## Save Your Project {.save}